 The first thing you need to know is that you’re not alone.
 Many people are trying to build an app after coming up with an initial concept of a great idea, and many more have no clue what the best way to go about it will be.
 That’s why in this post we discuss some of the things to consider after you’ve come up with an idea for an app.

-App Annie forecasts that the mobile app market is estimated to hit 6 billion dollars by the year 2022, so clearly there’s a lot of potential for innovative app ideas.
-That said, between the Apple and Google Play app stores, there are currently over 4 million apps for users to choose from, and that number increases every day.
-Your initial “good app idea” now isn’t enough.
+App Annie forecasts that the mobile app market is estimated to hit 6 billion dollars by the year 2022, so there is clearly a lot of potential for innovative app ideas.
+That said, between the Apple app store and Google Play store, there are currently over 4 million apps for users to choose from, and that number increases every day.
+Your initial “good app idea” isn’t enough by itself.
 You need the right development and marketing strategy.

-Having built hundreds of apps, we created this post to help you take your mobile app idea from ideation (the idea validation stage where you review your concept with an app developer to answer the question, “Will your application work?”) to a successful reality.
+Having built hundreds of apps, we have identified a number of things to consider in order to take your mobile app idea from ideation (the idea validation stage where you review your concept with an app developer to answer the question, “Will your application work?”) to a successful reality.
 Let’s dive into the steps involved in creating mobile apps.

 Before You Start

 Before getting into creating an app, you must know that building an app is not cheap.
-To be successful with your app, you will need to partner with a top app development company with world-class developers and designers and many hours of work.
+In fact, it may cost a lot of money to develop an app if you plan on doing it with experts.
+To be successful with your app, you will need to partner with a top app development company, and working with them will probably require many hours of work.
+Only by doing so will you gain access to world-class developers and designers.
 Get familiar with how app pricing is determined and what to expect in terms of costs.